CWA 319(h) Grants

 NPS water pollution occurs when rain, snowmelt and irrigation water flows over developed or disturbed land, carrying with it contaminants including oil, sediment, pesticides, bacteria and nutrients.
 This contaminated water makes its way into Nevada’s waterways either directly or through storm drains.
 Nonpoint source pollution continues to be a significant threat to Nevada’s waterways.
 Implementing water quality restoration projects and educating our citizens on how they can help will reduce that threat.

-For any questions or more information, please contact Jason Kuchnicki, Bureau of Water Quality Planning, Nevada Division of Environmental Protection at 775-687-9450 or jkuchnicki@ndep.nv.gov.
+For any questions or more information about the Nonpoint Source Program, please contact Chris Fritsen, Bureau of Water Quality Planning, Nevada Division of Environmental Protection at 775-687-9558 or cfritsen [at] ndep.nv.gov.